Sore and achy after a strong workout? Then you may want to try some foolproof tips to keep the post-workout pain at bay.

 We all know that exercise is good for you.
 The more we workout, the healthier and stronger our minds and bodies become.
-I mean, who doesn’t love that post-workout tired but accomplished feeling?
+Who doesn’t love that post-workout tired but accomplished feeling?

 No Pain No Gain

 Overtraining can be dangerous for you.
-When you add more demands on the body in a quest to chase the DOM’s, it takes a toll on your health.
+When you add more demands on the body, it takes a toll on your health.
 You can push yourself and train hard, but the key is to build up your workouts gradually and listen to your body.
-You will still become a mean muscle machine in this way, we promise; but do not jump back to the squat rack before you are ready if you want to avoid a serious injury.
+You can still build strong muscles without lifting extremely heavy weights, especially if your body is not trained to do this.

 Try to feel into the pain.
 Imagine your pain on a scale of one and ten, one being mild and ten being extremely sore.
 The safe zone is between one and five.
 If you feel the pain working its way into the six and above arena, it is time to rethink your workout or give your body the gift of rest.